 LaTeX is well known for its precise typesetting, however you can also create templates with custom charts and include conditional logic into the documents with R code injection.
 This allows to create truly dynamic documents which only depend on the data payload.

-DynamicDocs API is available via RapidAPI.com and via direct consumption.
-To try the API for free, you may open an account with RapidAPI (or use an existing one if you have it) and subscribe to our FREE plan which gives you ability to create a limited number of documents per month.
-For more information on other plans, visit our pricing page or go to directly to RapidAPI.com.
+DynamicDocs API is available directly via ADVICEment.io.
+To try the API for free and no obligations, you can sign up for an account and you will be given the FREE plan which gives you ability to create a limited number of documents per month.
+For more information on other plans, visit our pricing page.

-Currently we make use of Amazon Web Services infrastructure and processing capability.
+Advicement utilises the Amazon Web Services infrastructure and processing capability.

 Specifically, our technology stack include AWS Lambda and AWS Simple Storage Service (S3).
 Our AWS region is set to Western Europe (Ireland).
 We also make use of the 'signed URLs' to safely and securely deliver the documents to our client.